ruc-practical-ai-fall-2025/development-environment-setup/README.md

 Using Git to download a version controlled repository from the internet (in this class) or a cloud environment (in many professional settings) is called *cloning* the repository.

 The following command shows how to clone the syllabus.
+You will need to edit it slightly if this year's class has a different link.

 ```bash
 git clone git@github.com:ruc-practical-ai/syllabus.git